Elective Options

 Anthropology Courses

-• ANT 303 – Latin America in Ethnographic Perspective
+ANT 403 - Advanced Latin America In Ethnographic Perspective

 Description: Exploration of major trends in the anthropology of Latin America as examined through ethnographic case studies.